Brave-squirrels/CodersCamp2020.Project.JavaScript.RestaurantsAPI/README.md

 ### Requirements
 -----------------
-To be able to run our project, you need to have installed **npm package manager** If you do not now if you have it installed on your computer and you still want to run our project follow these steps:
+To be able to run our project, you need to have installed **npm package manager** If you do not know if you have it installed on your computer and you still want to run our project follow these steps:

 #### Windows command prompt/Linux bash